AlertMe/cerbero/README.md

 We like collaboration and hope the use of cerbero to build OpenWebRTC will be mutually beneficial. *All real cerbero changes are being submitted upstream!*

+## Branches

+`master` - Contains upstream's master branch.

+`ZOO-10288-update-custom_ice_compat` - Contains upstream's master branch changes as of February 2016 with our custom fixes and modifications for libnice and OpenWebRTC itself.

+`blank_frame_fixes` - OBSOLETE.
+Attempts to fix the flickering.

+`custom_ice_compat` - Added Google ICE compatibility mode.

+`custom` - Using custom libnice and OpenWebRTC forks.
+Probably obsolete.